Mosul Dam

 Mosul Dam (سد الموصل), formerly known as Saddam Dam (سد صدام), is the largest dam in Iraq.
 It is located on the Tigris river in the western governorate of Nineveh, upstream of the city of Mosul.
 The dam serves to generate hydroelectricity and provide water for downstream irrigation.
 At full capacity, the structure holds about 11.1 km3 of water and provides electricity to the 1.7 million residents of Mosul.

 The dam's main 750 MW power station contains four 187.5 MW Francis turbine–generators.
 A pumped-storage hydroelectricity power plant with a capacity of 250 MW and a run-of-the-river dam downstream with a 62 MW capacity also belong to the Mosul Dam scheme.
 It is the fourth largest dam in the Middle East, as measured by reserve capacity, capturing snowmelt from Turkey, some 70 mi north.

-Built in the 1980s on a karst foundation, concerns over the dam's instability have led to major remediation and rehabilitation efforts since the 2003 invasion of Iraq.
+Built in the 1980s on a karst foundation, concerns over the dam's instability have led to major remediation and rehabilitation efforts since the 2003 U.S. invasion of Iraq.

 Characteristics

 The Mosul Dam is a 113 m tall and 3.4 km long earth-fill embankment type with a clay core.
 The width of the crest is 10 m.
 At an elevation of 330 m above sea level, the reservoir, named Lake Dahuk, withholds 11100000000 m3 of water.
 Of that capacity 8100000000 m3 is active (or useful for power and downstream releases) and 2950000000 m3 is inactive (dead) storage.
 On the east side of the dam is the service spillway which is controlled by five radial gates and has a maximum discharge capacity of 13000 m3/s.
 Further to the east is a fuse-plug-controlled emergency spillway with a 4000 m3/s capacity.

 At the toe of the dam on its west side is the main hydroelectric power station (Mosul 1).
 It contains four 187.5 MW Francis turbine generators for an installed capacity of 750 MW.
 Behind the power station are four surge tanks.
 Downstream of the dam is the Mosul regulation dam, which serves to regulate the tail-waters of the main dam and to generate electricity as well.
 The hydroelectric plant (Mosul 2) has an installed capacity of 62 MW with four 15.5 MW Kaplan turbine generators.
 Immediately upstream of the dam is the 240 MW pumped storage power station (Mosul 3).
-It serves as a peaking power station by pumping water to small reservoir above Lake Dahuk, storing it, then releasing the water back down to two 120 reversible Francis turbines during peak energy usage.
+It serves as a peaking power station by pumping water to small reservoir above Lake Dahuk, storing it, then releasing the water back down to two 120 MW reversible Francis turbines during peak energy usage.
 The entire Mosul multi-purpose project has an installed capacity of 1,052 MW.